-Most of the eConsent solutions in the market require a 2-step process, meaning the patient/subject must sign in front of the healthcare provider, the healthcare provider then signs, and some states even require a witness to sign as well.
+Remote eConsent – Most of the eConsent software solutions on the market require a 2-step process, meaning the patient/subject must sign in front of the healthcare provider, the healthcare provider then signs, and some states even require a witness to sign as well.

 A one step process, on the other hand, allows for a complete remote digital experience.
 The eConsent form link is emailed to the patient/subject, they can review it prior to the surgery in the privacy of their home with caregivers, and signatures are captured from a smartphone, tablet, or desktop computer.
 When the provider sees they have completed the eConsent process, they sign in the same manner and the entire process is complete and stored in a HIPAA compliant database for future reference if needed.

-Patient/subject Engagement – Remote eConsent gives patients/subjects more time to read and comprehend the risks and options available to them before a medical procedure or prior to deciding to participate in a clinical trial.
+Patient/Subject Engagement – Remote eConsent software gives patients/subjects more time to read and comprehend the risks and options available to them before a medical procedure or prior to deciding to participate in a clinical trial.
 Studies show an engaged patient/subject produces better outcomes and helps solidify the doctor/patient/subject relationship.